 M1 charges no commissions or management fees, so you can invest for free.
 And when all trades are $0, you can invest as often as you like at no extra cost — making the platform especially ideal for individuals who want to invest regularly or favor a dollar-cost averaging investment strategy.

-Choosing a platform that offers fractional shares is crucial to investing consistently and maintaining a balanced, diversified portfolio.
+Undoubtedly, any good ShareBuilder alternative should offer fractional shares.
+After all, choosing a platform that offers fractional shares is crucial to investing consistently and maintaining a balanced, diversified portfolio.
 That’s because investing in only whole shares limits your wealth building potential, making diversification difficult and causing cash to sit idle in your account where it can’t accrue value.
 Fractional shares also make it easier to invest in companies with high share prices, so you can own Amazon without paying $1,724 for a single share.

 M1 offers the ultimate flexibility when it comes to scheduling deposits to your investment account: just specify the amount of your deposit and choose any day of the week or month so you always invest at the best time for your schedule.
 The next business day, M1 will automatically invest the deposited amount in your portfolio.